successible/markdown-wiki/README.md

 - Insert a `url` on your clipboard as a Markdown footnote, like `[^as1d]` via `Ctrl/Cmd+ '`.

 - Automatically order footnotes and endnotes via `Ctrl/Cmd+ shift + '`.
-Pandoc must be installed on your system for this command to work.
+Pandoc must be installed on your system for this command to work [^8].

 ## Linking